mulderp/mulderp.github.com/_posts/2014-07-18-switching-blogs.md

 Yet living in Germany, and Bavaria especially, there is one kind of product that makes a number of companies successfull: Cars.

 First, the business models of cars is clear: Buy parts, assemble these, and sell the result at a higher price than the total costs of the parts.
 With the dawn of the electrical car and new mobility models, there are plenty of companies that invest in R&D currently.
-And while cars are all around us, the requirements on ther parts are heavily changing.
+And while cars are all around us, the requirements on their parts are heavily changing.

 As an important side-effect, it is the automotive industry, where I found my first good, interesting freelance project.